ecthros/102/README.md

 Begin by downloading the repository:

+	sudo apt-get install git
 	git clone https://github.com/ecthros/102

 Now that you've downloaded the code, install the necessary dependencies:

 	sudo ./setup.sh
+	cd 102

 Next, you need to create OAuth Credentials so that you can access your Google Sheet.
 Follow the directions here: http://gspread.readthedocs.io/en/latest/oauth2.html.
+You'll need to "create a new project" - Just name it anything (I named mine "Hacs 102 Group 2K).
 Stop before step 5 - I've already done the rest for you with the setup script.

 Now that you've downloaded the JSON file, you need to move the file to your host.
 There are a number of ways to do this - either using scp or uploading the file to dropbox and using wget.